-If you receive emergency medical services from a Non-Network Provider, please ask your Provider to submit a claim to Coordinated Care for the services rendered.
-If your Provider is unwilling to submit a claim, you are responsible for submitting the claim.
-The claim must contain an itemized statement of treatment, expenses, and diagnosis, as well as any other information that we request in the process of handling your claim.
-The itemized claim or statement must be submitted to us as soon as possible at the following address:
+If you receive Emergency Services due to an Emergency Medical Condition from a Non-Network Provider, please ask your Provider to submit a Claim to Coordinated Care for the services rendered.
+If your Provider is unwilling to submit a Claim, you are responsible for submitting the Claim.
+The Claim must contain an itemized statement of treatment, expenses, and diagnosis, as well as any other information that we request in the process of handling your Claim.
+If you are submitting the Claim, then the itemized Claim or statement must be submitted to us as soon as possible at the following address:

-Coordinated Care Attn: Claims Department P.O.
-Box 5010 Farmington, MO 63640-3800
+Ambetter from Coordinated Care Attn: Claims Department - Member Reimbursement P.O.
+Box 5010 Farmington, MO 63640-5010

 Upon review and approval of the evidence of payment, we will reimburse you the Eligible Service Expense amount for Covered Services less any required Cost Sharing that you would have been required to pay had the services been obtained from a Network Provider.
-Depending on the circumstances, we may also pay the claim to the Provider and ask the Provider to reimburse you.
+Depending on the circumstances, we may also pay the Claim to the Provider and ask the Provider to reimburse you.
 You may be responsible for charges not specifically covered by us.